Shape-Lab/SPHARM-Net/README.md

 ## Step 3.
 Inference
 FreeSurfer's `surf` folder is an input to the inference in SPHARM-Net.
 In this step, we use the saved model `./logs/best_model_fold$fold.pth` in Step 2.
 To label an unseen subject, run the following command line:
 ```
-python ./scripts/parc.py --subj_dir $SUBJECTS_DIR/subj_1/surf --hemi lh
+python ./scripts/parc.py --subj_dir $SUBJECTS_DIR/subj_1 --hemi lh
 ```
 By default, the vertex-wise inference is written in `./output/subj_1.lh.label.txt` (label per vertex per line) using `lh.sphere` in the above example.
-Like Step 1, use `--native-sphere` to specify the registered sphere (e.g., `sphere.reg`) as needed.
+Like Step 1, use `--native-sphere` to specify the registered sphere (e.g., `sphere.reg`) as needed (this is of course not a requirement).
 Also, use `--surface` to overlay the inference onto a mesh file.
 For example, adding `--surface white` to the above command line will generate `./output/subj_1.lh.label.vtk` that overlays `./output/subj_1.lh.label.txt` onto `$SUBJECTS_DIR/subj_1/surf/lh.white` (gray/white surface).
 You can then display it with visualization tools such as [ParaView](https://www.paraview.org/).

 Since the proposed convolution learns harmonic coefficients, any spherical tessellation can be used for inference.
 In general, a reference sphere is not mandatory for inference, unlike spatial spherical convolution approaches.
 A re-tessellation approach can introduce sampling artifacts (jagged boundaries) while achieving fast inference with high memory efficiency.
 The figure below shows a slight difference along the parcellation boundaries with (left) and without (right) spherical re-tessellation (click to zoom-in the figure).